forehalo/Restfar/README.md

 ### Form encoded and multipart

-When send a post request, form will be encoded before send.
-You can use `Filed` attribute to add filed to the form.
+Form will be encoded before send post request.
+You can use `Field` attribute to add field to the form.

 ```c#
 [FormUrlEncoded]